xiaolai/regular-investing-in-box/docs/en/README.md

 In the investing sphere, one must use money, time and action to create real results, and everyone is either a 0 or a 1.
 Investors who can successfully produce returns over the long term are 1s, and the rest are 0s, including those so-called who spend all of their time yelling through the television or other mediums but have no skin in the game.
 Investors like Warren Buffett, Joel Greenblatt and Ray Dalio, don't need to spend all day screaming through the television, because their ideas have already been clearly expressed through their books, other writings and speeches.

 Perhaps the most simple, direct, brutal and effective strategy that novice investors can use is to just buy whatever Warren Buffett buys.
 They don't need to dream about "beating Warren Buffet", they can just “keep up with Warren Buffett" by buying shares in his companies.
 The easiest way to do this, of course, is to just buy Berkshire Hathaway shares.
-If novice investors feel that Berkshire Hathaway's share price is to expensive (it was over \$310,000 in October of 2019), then they can look at its individual holdings and choose the stocks they want!
+If novice investors feel that Berkshire Hathaway's share price is too expensive (it was over \$310,000 in October of 2019), then they can look at its individual holdings and choose the stocks they want!

 >CNBC has a page listing all of Berkshire's stock holdings:
 >